 Includes accelerated master's option

 Credit by Examination is available.
-Refer to the Credit by Examination website for available course credit and required minimum scores.
+Refer to the Credit by Assessment/Examination website for available course credit and required minimum scores.

 High school mathematics preparation strongly contributes to students’ success in their initial mathematics courses taken at Missouri State.
 Three units of mathematics at the high school algebra level and beyond are required for admission to Missouri State (see "Admission" section of catalog).
 The Mathematics Department assumes these three units contain a minimum of the content and performance skills experienced in Algebra I, Geometry, and Algebra II.